Copy Worksheet data to/from the same or different workbook easily with 'Convert XLS'.

 Additional Details

-Target Sheet specifies the name or index of the sheet to copy data to.
+Output Sheet specifies the name or index of the sheet to copy data to.

 Copy To Specified Range should be set selected if you want to specify exactly where the data will be placed.
 Specifying a single cell (i.e. "B10") will cause the data to be placed beginning at that cell.
 If you specify a smaller range than the copied range it will be truncated.
-Specifying a larger range than the copied range causes invalid data to be copied to the target sheet.
+Specifying a larger range than the copied range causes invalid data to be copied to the output sheet.
 Typical Excel syntax is acceptable.
 For example "A1:B10", "J5:K20", etc. If this parameter is blank, it is placed beginning at cell A1.

 Copy Below Last Used Cell can be used to append/concatenate data to the last used row.